 Series of works such as “Beuys by Warhol” or Warhol’s Lenin portraits were published in direct collaboration, as well as numerous portfolios of prints by individual artists including Sean Scully or a combination of several artists, and sculpture projects with Tony Cragg, Enzo Cucchi and Mimmo Paladino.

 Julia Klüser has been a partner in the company since 2001.
-One year later, Galerie Klüser 2 opened as a second exhibition space in the immediate vicinity of Museum Brandhorst and Kunstareal Munich.
+From 2002 until 2022, the gallery ran a second exhibition space – Galerie Klüser 2 – in the immediate vicinity of Museum Brandhorst and Kunstareal Munich.
 The first exhibitions with younger positions such as Isca Greenfield-Sanders, Lori Nix, Constantin Luser, Natalia Załuska, Bernardí Roig, Jorinde Voigt and Gregor Hildebrandt were shown here.
-Large group or solo exhibitions are also presented quite frequently in both galleries.
+Large group or solo exhibitions were also presented quite frequently in both galleries.

 In 2016, Bernd Klüser received the F.E.A.G.A.
 (Federation of European Art Galleries Association) award for exemplary and sustainably effective communication of art during Art Basel.